-Additionally, 60 days prior to your contract’s expiration date, the supplier should provide you with an options notice, which includes:
+Additionally, at least 30 days prior to your contract’s expiration date, the supplier should provide you with an options notice, which includes:

 - The specific changes to the terms of service being proposed

 - An explanation of the customer’s options and how to exercise those options